leandroagudelo189/jekyll-now/about.md

 ---
 <meta name="viewport" content="width=device-width, initial-scale=1.0">
 <br />
-> We don't know, but we are willing to find out -Charles F. Kettering
+> "We don't know, but we are willing to find out" -Charles F. Kettering

 <br />